MIDUS: Memory-Infused Depth Up-Scaling

-The attention layer first contextualizes tokens across the sequence, and the memory layer then retrieves information by querying a key–value bank and aggregating selected values. \citet{lample2019large} report that substituting a small number of FFNs with memory layers improves pre-training performance.
-We build on this idea and use Memory blocks as the vehicle for scaling depth.
-Added depth is carried by retrieval-based capacity rather than dense feed-forward projections.
+where $a(x)$ is an attention-updated representation.
+The attention layer first contextualizes tokens across the sequence, and the memory layer then produces a retrieval-based residual correction by querying a memory bank and aggregating selected values.
+Substituting a small number of FFNs with memory layers has been shown to improve pre-training performance~\citep{lample2019large}.
+We build on this idea for DUS, where added depth is carried by retrieval-based capacity rather than duplicated FFN branches.